 - VARICELLA Documentation of two immunizations, medical documentation that you have had varicella infection (chicken pox or shingles), or a lab test indicating immunity - INFLUENZA Documentation of your most recent annual influenza immunization.
-No observers can be in our facilities from October to April without having had the influenza vaccine.
-No exceptions. - TB SKIN TEST Documentation of your most recent TB skin test and/or QuantiFERON gold blood test result(s) and if available, your last three years of TB test records.
+Waivers will be reviewed on a case-bycase basis.
+Please submit a waiver/declination form or request a form if needed. - TB SKIN TEST Documentation of your most recent TB skin test and/or QuantiFERON gold blood test result(s) and if available, your last three years of TB test records.
 If a TB test has never been done, then a 2-step procedure or IGRA is needed.
 If you have had a positive TB skin test, please bring in all related records including your positive TB test results, chest X-ray report(s) and if treated for TB, confirmation that you completed treatment.